STORMS TONIGHT & TUESDAY MORNING, HOT & HUMID MIDWEEK

 TUESDAY: Morning thunderstorms, then some afternoon sun.
 Slightly humid.
 HIGH: 79 LOW: 67

 FRIDAY: A mix of sun and clouds.
-Spotty thunderstorms possible.
+Scattered thunderstorms.
 Breezy and less humid.
 HIGH: 80 LOW: 58

 Copyright 2023 WBAY.
 All rights reserved.